Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 # INTERFACE (optional)

-﻿

-Create a separator and name it *INTERFACE EXTENDED* and place it directly below the *INTERFACE* separator (and its mods).
+Create a separator and name it `INTERFACE EXTENDED` and place it directly below the *INTERFACE* separator (and its mods).
 Change its colour, so that it won't be the same as TPF's ones.